 Use Social Proof

-Social proof is a powerful tool for improving your e-commerce conversion rate.
+Social proof is a powerful tool for improving e-commerce conversion rate.
 Social proof refers to the idea that people are more likely to take an action if they see that others have already done so.
-For example, displaying customer reviews and ratings on your product pages can encourage new customers to make a purchase.
+For example, displaying customer reviews and ratings on product pages can encourage new customers to make a purchase.
 Similarly, displaying social media follow counts and customer testimonials can help build trust with potential customers.

 Offer Free Shipping